San Francisco Art Institute

 - Academic counseling for students

-The National Association of Schools of Art and Design, Commission on Accreditation has accredited the program courses of San Francisco Art Institute for over fifty-three straight years.
-Please visit sfai.edu for more information on programs offered and consumer disclosures.
+The National Association of Schools of Art and Design, Commission on Accreditation has accredited the instruction & training provided by San Francisco Art Institute for over fifty-three straight years.
+To learn more and get consumer disclosures, you can visit sfai.edu.

 The following is a list of areas of study available at San Francisco Art Institute.
 Programs that have a link will take you to the program's profile page where education requirements, career pathways, and other information is available.